Columbia University College of Physicians and Surgeons: Medical Center Formation

 In 1911, Columbia University entered into a "Formal Agreement of Alliance" with Presbyterian Hospital, a hospital founded in 1868 by James Lenox a New York philanthropist.
 It was this alliance, initiated by philanthropist Edward Harkness, that helped to pave the way for the creation of a new medical center format.
 In 1928, the Columbia-Presbyterian Medical Center opened its doors in a building largely funded by Harkness.
 Set on land in the Washington Heights section of Manhattan, Columbia-Presbyterian Medical Center was the first place in the world to provide facilities for patient care, medical education, and research all under one roof.
 It was the first academic medical center and pioneered the practice of combining medical training with patient care.
 Included in this project with Presbyterian Hospital were the Babies Hospital, the Neurologic Institute of New York, and the New York State Psychiatric Institute; these were then joined in 1950 by the New York Orthopaedic Hospital.

 In 1997, the Presbyterian Hospital merged with New York Hospital (partner of Weill Cornell Medicine of Cornell University) to form the NewYork–Presbyterian Hospital.
-This new hospital system also has incorporated many of the satellite hospitals and affiliated programs of these two institutions.
+This new hospital system incorporated many of the satellite hospitals and affiliated programs of these two institutions.
 While the two medical schools remain independent of one another, there has been significant cross-fertilization between the two campuses, leading to increasing numbers of shared research experiences and training programs.
-NYPH is now the largest private employer in New York City.
 All hospitals in the NewYork-Presbyterian Healthcare System are affiliated with either the Cornell or Columbia medical schools.

 Renaming

 At the 2017 Crown Awards, President Lee Bollinger announced that the school would officially be renamed as the Columbia University Roy and Diana Vagelos College of Physicians and Surgeons.
-This decision was made in response to a gift of $250 million from Dr. P. Roy and Diana Vagelos. $150 million of the gift, was dedicated to endow a fund to help Columbia eliminate student loans for medical students who qualify for financial aid.
+This decision was made in response to a gift of $250 million from Dr. P. Roy and Diana Vagelos. $150 million of the gift was dedicated to endow a fund to help Columbia eliminate student loans for medical students who qualify for financial aid.
 The remaining $100 million will be divided equally to support precision medicine programs and basic science research as well as an endowed professorship in the Department of Medicine in honor of the Vagelos family's longtime doctor and friend, Thomas P. Jacobs, MD.